 - Funeral expenses.

-Bodily injury liability insurance also covers the injured person’s past lost wages and future lost earning capacity if their injuries prevent them from working.
+Bodily injury liability insurance also covers your past lost wages and future lost earning capacity if your injuries prevent you from working.2

 Bodily injury liability insurance will pay damages up to the limits of the policy.
-Drivers are personally liable for any amounts in excess of this limit.
+If you are at fault for an accident, you are personally liable for any amounts in excess of this limit.3

 Example: While checking a text on her phone, Jeanette accidentally runs a red light and hits a motorcycle driven by Hal.
 Hal suffers a fractured arm and a head injury.

-Bodily injury liability insurance and property damage liability insurance are often collectively referred to by three numbers, such as 15/30/5.
-These numbers mean that a driver’s liability coverage for any given accident is:
+Bodily injury liability insurance and property damage liability coverage are often collectively referred to by three numbers, such as 15/30/5.
+These numbers mean that your liability coverage for any given accident is: